 “But we feel we can really go for it.
 We’ll probably organise less events but be able to put more resources into them.

 “When we first started, the group largely didn’t know each other.
-The two Julies (Neale and Stainthorpe) and myself had experience from the old supporters’ club but most had not been involved in something like this.
+The two Julies (Neale and Stainthorpe) and myself had experience from the old supporters’ club but most had not been involved in

 “It was a fresh approach and one of the most pleasing things is that everybody has really gelled.